 4. Quick Apple Tarts Recipe

-When you don’t have the time or energy to fuss around with baking apple pies, these easy apple tarts have you covered.
-This recipe also taps into the wonders of puff pastry for quick prep and easy assembly.
-The buttery, crispy pastry will make you not miss pie crust one bit.
-The recipe also contains a game changing secret ingredient: sweetened condensed milk.
+When you don’t have the time or energy to fuss around with baking apple pies, this apple dessert has you covered.
+The buttery, crispy puff pastry makes these tarts super easy and quick.
+Plus, this recipe also contains a game changing secret ingredient: sweetened condensed milk.
+Check it out!

 Apple tarts on a cooling rack